Updated: 26 September, 2024

 Strategies to stay present and avoid skipping class

-While this blog focuses on the social downsides of skipping class, it’s important to offer solutions – therefore, here are some strategies we suggest to help students boost their attendance and allow them to avoid the social consequences of missing class.
+This blog highlights the social challenges that come with missing class, making it crucial to provide solutions.
+Here are some strategies we recommend to help students improve their attendance and avoid potential social consequences from missing class.

 Find your motivation: